AutonomousFieldRoboticsLab/Stereorig_v3/README.md

 `git clone https://github.com/AutonomousFieldRoboticsLab/Stereorig_v3.git`

+## Move Config Folder

+Move the `config` folder to your data folder.

 ## Configure the Launch Script

 For the secondary Jetson, update launch.sh to use the following ROS 2 launch command:

 `ros2 launch ros2_bringup stereorig_2.launch.py namespace:="jetson_2"`

+## Change Paths
+Change the data and log folder paths in the `docker-container.service` file

 ## Build the Docker Image
 Build the Docker image from the repository directory: